-When gripping an object in the manual mode, with the maximum vacuum level set below 100%, the Vacuum Gripper will:
+In the advanced mode, when an object is gripped with the maximum vacuum level set below 100%, the Vacuum Gripper will:

-- 1. Try to reach the desired maximum vacuum level for a maximum period of the desired timeout value. - 2.
-If the desired maximum vacuum level is reached and the vacuum level is higher than 20%, object flag will be set to (gOBJ=0b10). - 3.
-Vacuum generator will keep the vacuum level in between min and max until a release command is received.
-Object flag will toggle in between (gOBJ=0b01) and (gOBJ=0b10). - 4.
-Object lost/drop flag will be set if the vacuum level drops below 10% or if the vacuum level falls below the desired minimum vacuum level for more than the desired timeout value.
+- 1 Try to reach the desired maximum vacuum level for a maximum period of the desired timeout value. - 2 If the desired minimum vacuum level is reached, the object flag will be set to (gOBJ=0b01).
+If the desired maximum vacuum level is reached, the object flag will be set to (gOBJ=0b10). - 3 Vacuum generator will keep the vacuum level in between min and max until a release command is received.
+Object flag will toggle in between (gOBJ=0b01) and (gOBJ=0b10). - 4 Activate a time-out regrip for the object detection if: - i.
+The vacuum level drops under 10%; - ii.
+The object status is 0.
+This means that the vacuum level dropped under the minimum level for more than 0.1 second.

-When gripping an object in the manual mode with the maximum vacuum level set to 100%, the Vacuum Gripper will:
+When gripping an object in the manual mode with a maximum vacuum level that can't be reached or that reached 100%, the Vacuum Gripper will:

-- 1. Continuously generate a vacuum - 2.
-When the minimum vacuum level is reached, object flag will be set (gOBJ=0b01).
-Object flag (gOBJ=0b10) will never be set because 100% of vacuum level is impossible to reach. - 3.
-Object lost/drop flag will be set if the vacuum level drops below 10% or if the vacuum level falls below the minimum vacuum level for more than the desired timeout value.
+- 1 Continuously generate a vacuum - 2 When the minimum vacuum level is reached, object flag will be set (gOBJ=0b01).
+Object flag (gOBJ=0b10) will never be set because the maximum vacuum level is impossible to reach. - 3 Activate a time-out regrip for the object detection if: - i.
+The vacuum level drops under 10%; - ii.
+The object status is 0.
+This means that the vacuum level dropped under the minimum level for more than 0.1 second.